enias-oliveira/cheeta/README.md

 ## ROADMAP

 ### PHASE 1: The First Account (IN DEVELOPMENT)
-An MVP, Cheeta can manage one account with multiple coin pairs and exchanges.
+An MVP, Cheeta can manage one account with multiple coin pair.
 User portfolio and trades are stored in a Database and superuser commissions are easily accessible.

 ### PHASE 2: Accounts...
 Assemble
-A scaled Cheeta that can manage multiple accounts and comes with a CLI.
+A scaled Cheeta that can manage multiple accounts in multiple exchanges and comes with a CLI.

 ### PHASE 3: Infinity Backend
-Cheeta runs a server that can receive trades as a POST request and access to the user's portfolio data via GET request.
+Cheeta runs a server that can receive trades and access to the user's data via http request.

 ### PHASE 4: ENDCONTRACTS
 There was an idea, to write smart-contracts and bring together, a group of traders and investors, to see if we can become something more...